Do eCloths really work, and do they really kill bacteria? I put them through these cleaning cloths through their paces to see how the claims stand up.

 What About Bacteria?

 Do eCloths really kill bacteria?
 Not necessarily.
-As well as removing dirt and grease, the microfibres remove 99% of all bacteria.
-Notice the word ‘removes’.
+As well as removing dirt and grease, eCloth says the microfibres remove 99% of all bacteria.
+Notice the word ‘remove’.
 What this means is that the microfibres simply lift bacteria from your hard surfaces, and trap them in the fibres.
-To clean the cloth, simply rinse it in water.
+When you rinse the cloth, this washes the bacteria down the sink.

-eCloths also say that all the main eCloths have been rigorously tested by Silliker – an internationally recognised micro-biology laboratory.
-Here all tests have been shown to remove over 99% bacteria, including e-Coli, listeria, and aspergillus.
+eCloths also say that all the main eCloths have been rigorously tested by Silliker – an internationally recognised microbiology laboratory.
+Here all tests have been shown to remove over 99% of bacteria, including e-Coli, listeria, and Aspergillus.